 News and Reviews:

 Here’s The Shoe Burnin’s Facebook Page.
 (We’ve got over 1,000 LIKES.
 Please LIKE us today!)

 You can READ about how The Shoe Burnin’ came about, MEET some of the authors, and WATCH some great videos here, at the River’s Edge Media site.

-The poet, Scott Owens, gives a nice review here: “21 Writers, A Pile of Shoes, and A fire.”
+The poet, Scott Owens, (also a contributor) gives a nice review here: “21 Writers, A Pile of Shoes, and A fire.”

 About 16 minutes into this You Tube video about the Louisiana Book Festival there are some great interviews with some of the writers and artists featured in The Shoe Burnin’.

 Circling Faith: Southern Women on Spirituality, is the second anthology by editors Wendy Reed and Jennifer Horne (University of Alabama Press, 2012).
 All Out of Faith: Southern Women on Spirituality, was published in 2006, and contained 17 essays by such women as Cassandra King, Sue Monk Kidd and Lee Smith.
 Susan Cushman met several of those authors at a panel during the Southern Festival of Books in Memphis in 2006, and it was that meeting and their essays that launched her own writing career.